 There is a good chance that for many societies their current rules have been changed via an iterative process over many years, as specific needs arise.
 Creating a new Constitution will be a chance to establish a new well organised set of rules – time to remove anomalies, correct or remove rules that are now out of date, and create rules that are legally compliant and more future-proof.

 The good news is that a society does not need to do this from scratch.
-Already for the current Act, the MBIE website provides a Constitution Builder that takes you through a series of questions before generating a standard Constitution.
-This tool will be updated for the new Act during 2023.
+The Companies Office website provides a Constitution Builder tool (CB) that takes you through a series of questions before generating a standard Constitution which you can then edit to make it directly specific to your club.
+The CB is available at this link.

 An alternative could be to modify your existing Rules to implement changes as required by the Act, with Dispute Resolution potentially being an area that would require additions.
-However to go along this path requires a more detailed understanding of the requirements of the new Act to ensure that everything is covered – otherwise it could be an iterative procedure to get your revised Constitution approved by MBIE.
+However to go along this path requires a more detailed understanding of the requirements of the new Act to ensure that everything is covered – otherwise it could be an iterative procedure to get your revised Constitution approved in the re-registration process.

 Key Membership Points